 Welcome to the DevTech Research Group!

-The Developmental Technologies Research Group, directed by Prof. Marina Umaschi Bers at the Eliot-Pearson Department of Child Development, Tufts University, aims to understand how new technologies can play a positive role in children's development and learning.
+The Developmental Technologies Research Group, directed by Prof. Marina Umaschi Bers at the Eliot-Pearson Department of Child Study and Human Development, Tufts University, aims to understand how new technologies can play a positive role in children's development and learning.
 Our research involves three dimensions: theoretical contributions, design of new technologies and empirical work with populations to test and evaluate the theory and the technologies.
 Developmental technologies are computational tools and technologically-rich interventions purposefully designed and used with the goal of supporting young people in their developmental quest.

-Our press page has been updated as of 12/17/2012.
-Check out recent news here: DevTech Press ____________________
+Check out recent news here: DevTech Press _______________________

 Designing Digital Experiences for Positive Youth Development: From Playpen to Playground, by Marina Umaschi Bers